Our Collection

 - Contextual items — Tucker Coffee and Chase & Sanborn pieces and Delaware Punch, Pinch Kork-N-Seal, and other Three Rivers Glass bottles kept alongside the H and H material for the fuller San Antonio coffee-and-bottling picture.

-For items we’ve documented but do not own, see the Reference gallery.
-For lookalikes from unrelated firms, see Not Our H & H.
+For items documented but not in hand, see the Reference gallery.
+For lookalikes from unrelated firms using the H & H name, see Not Our H & H. For the building these objects came from, see the Factory gallery.